jnguyen143/piecemealapp/docs/database.md

 - `DatabaseException`: If there was a problem querying the database.

 #### Add Multiple Ingredient Infos
-`add_ingredient_infos(infos: list[dict])` - Adds multiple ingredients to the database whose data is specified in the list of ingredient information.
+`add_ingredient_infos(infos: list[dict], ignore_duplicates: bool = False)` - Adds multiple ingredients to the database whose data is specified in the list of ingredient information.

 This is a bulk operation, which means it is equivalent to calling `add_ingredient_info()` repeatedly, but this function is faster because it batches all of the operations into a single database call.

 Args
 - `infos (list[dict])`: The list of ingredient information dictionaries to use to create the ingredients.
 The format of the dictionaries is specified under [`add_ingredient_info()`](#add-ingredient-info).
+- `ignore_duplicates (bool)`: Whether this function should skip over duplicate ingredients instead of raising an error.
+This value is optional and is false by default.

 Raises
 - `DatabaseException`: If the function failed to add the ingredients.